iArcanic/plcs-cw1/reflective-report.md

 Another big software project completed recently was a C# web application (see [Appendix 5.1.3](#513-c-web-application)) to develop a hotel and tour reservation system for a given scenario.
 Since the scope of the project was intricate, organisational skills were required to balance out the implementation of features with the given time constraints.
 This project, in conjunction with the previous ones, helped us gain further acknowledgment of software development methodologies, again this time, using Agile sprints.
 The project required various languages, such as JavaScript, C# of course (since it is ASP.NET), and SQL database commands.
 Here, a lot of security aspects had to be implemented, but many of them were quickly addressed by the default dependencies that Microsoft provides (Entity Framework Core).
 In essence, this just needed minimal configuration and enabling, rather than manual development.

-Using Python I have also taken personal time to develop small recreations of existing cybersecurity tools, such as a key logger, packet capturer, and password manager (see [Appendix 5.1.4](#514-python-cybersecurity-tools)).
+Using Python I have also developed recreations of existing cybersecurity tools, such as a key logger, packet capturer, and password manager (see [Appendix 5.1.4](#514-python-cybersecurity-tools)).
 Using existing Python libraries for these projects explores the concept of libraries and how they modularise code reusability to build applications that are complex in functionality.

 Finally, the last major project that helped me learn more development skills and technologies was the creation of a backend database in PostgreSQL (see [Appendix 5.1.5](#515-sql-backend-database)).
-Databases are a huge component of application storage, so this assignment helped me to learn more about database theory such as entities, the types of relationships between them, and their relevant translation into SQL commands.
-Securing the application was the main part of this assignment, and for this, database roles were created along with the necessary permissions assigned to them.
+Databases are a huge component of application storage, so I learned more about database theory such as entities and the types of relationships between them.
+Securing the application was also crucial, so database roles were created along with the necessary permissions for them.

 ## 2.3 Skills learned in this module

-This module has improved my programming abilities, by mainly focusing on the Java language and the common security concerns with Java.
+This module has improved my programming abilities, by mainly focusing on the Java language and common security.
 Moreover, getting used to Java in a security context was highly beneficial and serves as a transferrable skill that can be applied when writing code in other programming languages.
 A newfound understanding of CWEs (Common Weakness Enumeration) such as code injections, buffer overflows, and lack of error console logging helped me identify threat patterns of which I was previously unaware.
-This security mindset has led me to take caution in handling user inputs, third-party library functions, and robust code measures to allow for more resilience in future projects, not just in Java.
+This security mindset has led me to take caution in handling user inputs, third-party library functions, and robust code measures to allow for more code resilience.

 # 3 Applying cyber security in my programming

-The code snippets used to explain cyber security practices within this section are from the Android application mentioned in [2.1](#21-skills-before-starting-the-degree).
-However, some code snippets are also from small POC projects that I have quickly developed to demonstrate specific security implementations.

 ## 3.1 Example 1 – input validation